My Experience Finding Tenants With OpenRent

 My Conclusion

-If you’re a self-managing landlord (or interested in becoming one) and you just need a reliable, efficient, and cost-effective online agent to help advertise your property, look no further – OpenRent is a fantastic choice.
+If you’re a self-managing landlord (or interested in becoming one) and you just need a reliable, efficient, and cost-effective online agent to help market your property to generate leads from prospective tenants – OpenRent is a fantastic choice.

 If you weren’t entirely sure what OpenRent was before reading this, and you’re looking for a fully managed service, then OpenRent defo won’t be right for you.
 In that case, I’d recommend either using a local high-street agent (yes, I know, I know – not ideal), or consider using an online letting agent that specialises in fully managed solutions (they’re significantly cheaper and more flexible than using a high-street agent).